josigar123/hydrophonic-detection/README.md

 pip3 --version
 ```

-#### On Windows:
+**On Windows:**
-Go to: https://www.python.org/downloads/windows/ and install the latest 64-bit version, mark the checkbox asking if you want to add Python to PATH as: YES.
+Go to: https://www.python.org/downloads/windows/ and install the latest 64-bit version, mark the checkbox asking if you want to add Python to PATH as: **YES**.
 Continue following the installer, then verify:
 ```bash
 python --version
 pip --version
 ```

 ---

-## Environment
+## 🌍 Environment

 It is recommended to use an isolated python environment for installing all the packages into.
-For this project use miniconda.
+For this project use **miniconda**.
 This is to avoid potential version collisions.

-Installing miniconda:
+### 📦 Installing miniconda:

-#### Debian/Ubuntu:
+#### **Debian/Ubuntu:**
 Download the installer from: https://www.anaconda.com/docs/getting-started/miniconda/main#linux-installers

 Run installation script: